Al0den/notion.nvim/README.md

 `notion.nvim` is a [Neovim](https://neovim.io) plugin made for accesing the [Notion](https://notion.so) API, formatting and ease of integration.

-Currently, only database entries are modifiable, but all data is viewable as markdown
+Updates are in testing, but available on main branch!

 ## Screenshots